dferry795/PTM-Analysis-Workflow/README.md

 ## Introduction
 *This is the workflow for our 2025 Senior Bioinformatics Capstone project at Brigham Young University.
-This project is a collabortation with the Huntsman Cancer Institute.
+This project is a collaboration with the Huntsman Cancer Institute.
 Below are detailed steps for reproducibility.*

 ## First: downloading data